beneviolabs/ft-allowance-agent/0.0.1/test_prompts.md

 ### 3.1 Get account balance when near account ID not set
 >
     -> what's my balance?
-    <- Your current balance on ptke.near is 0 NEAR.
+    <- I'm happy to help you with your account balance.
+Unfortunately, I don't have your NEAR account ID on file.
+Can you please provide it to me so I can look up your balance?

 ### 3.2 Get account balance when near account ID set
 >
     -> what's my account balance
-    <- I'm happy to help you with your account balance.
-Unfortunately, I don't have your NEAR account ID on file.
-Can you please provide it to me so I can look up your balance?
+    <- Your current balance on ptke.near is 3.14 NEAR.

 ### 3.3 Get account balance when near account ID set but no balance
 >